Our Team

 Melanie Doyle BA, BA (Hons)

-Melanie Doyle Counselling WicklowMelanie joined Rise counselling and psychotherapy service in the role of Adult and Adolescence counsellor having worked previously with Genesis Family Therapeutic Service.
-Prior to becoming a therapist Melanie was involved in training and development in the corporate sector and also in community focussed projects with organisations such CDP Northwall and Empower Coolmine.
+Melanie Doyle Counselling WicklowMelanie is a qualified counsellor and Psychotherapist, with a specialised BA in Adolescent Counselling & Psychotherapy.
+Melanie also works with individuals and groups in a safe and non-judgemental therapeutic environment.
+Working from an integrative therapeutic approach utilizing a range of modalities in CBT and Humanistic therapy, Melanie went on to train with the College of Relationship & Sex Therapists UK and has extended her work to relationship counselling with couples.
+Prior to becoming a therapist Melanie was involved in training and development in the corporate sector and also in community focussed projects with organisations such as Empower Coolmine.
 Part of this work was to enable adults and young people to complete their education and realise their full potential.
-Melanie completed both a BA degree in youth counselling and an honours BA degree in counselling and psychotherapy.
-She has experience in providing one to one-person centred counselling interventions with adolescences and adults in a safe and non-judgemental therapeutic environment.
-Working from an integrative therapeutic approach utilizing a range of modalities in CBT and Humanistic therapy , she has supported people experiencing mental health distress , trauma, stress and anxiety , low self-esteem, bullying , School exam anxiety , loss and grief and diagnosed mental health disorders.
+She has supported people experiencing mental health distress , trauma, stress and anxiety , low self-esteem, bullying , School exam anxiety , loss and grief and diagnosed mental health disorders.
 Melanie is passionate about supporting people to reach their full potential to achieve their goals and become an agent of change.

 Maeve Burke BA (Hons), MA